 - Discuss the relationships between climate change and extreme weather;

 - Enjoy off-deadline interactions with scientists and cultivate contacts for future reporting.

-Early to mid-career journalists from all media, and journalists who are new to reporting on science and environmental topics, are invited to apply.
-Applicants must demonstrate a strong interest in improving and expanding their coverage of environmental topics and a desire to gain a better understanding of scientific research methods through field and lab work.
-The fellowship includes room, board, tuition, and travel support paid after the program.
-U.S.-based journalists are eligible for up to US$500 in travel support and those working outside of the U.S. may receive a reimbursement of up to US$1,000 with written assurance that they will be able to pay the full costs of their travel and can obtain the appropriate visa.
+Early to mid-career journalists from all media, and journalists who are new to reporting on science and environmental topics, were invited to apply.
+Applicants had to demonstrate a strong interest in improving and expanding their coverage of environmental topics and a desire to gain a better understanding of scientific research methods through field and lab work.
+The fellowship included room, board, tuition, and travel support paid after the program.
+U.S.-based journalists were eligible for up to US$500 in travel support and those working outside of the U.S. may receive a reimbursement of up to US$1,000 with written assurance that they will be able to pay the full costs of their travel and can obtain the appropriate visa.